earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/get-to-know-r/2017-01-25-R01-get-to-know-r.md

 Use `#` sign is used to add comments to your code.
 A comment is a line of information in your code that is not executed by R. Anything to the right of a `#` is ignored by `R`.
 Comments are a way for you to DOCUMENT the steps of your code - both for yourself and for others who may use your script.

 ### Functions and their arguments

 Finally we have functions.
-Functions are "canned scripts" that automate a task that may other take several lines of code that you have to type in.
+Functions are "canned scripts" that automate a task that may otherwise require typing in several lines of code.

 For example: